Achievable logoAchievable logo

 Sample ACT Writing essay prompt on Social Media

-Notice that under the “Essay Task” box, you are told what is expected of your essay.
-There is also a rubric to help your grader score your essay, which is what we will talk about next.
+Notice that under the “Essay Task” box, the prompt tells you exactly what your essay must do.
+There’s also a rubric that guides how your essay is scored, which is what we’ll cover next.

 How is the essay scored?